egberts/egberts.github.io-src/content/articles/systemd-resolved-NOPE.md

 title: Systemd-Resolved NOPE!
 date: 2020-06-06 18:06
+modified: 2025-07-13 03:18
 status: published
 tags: systemd, resolver, resolv.conf
 category: security
 summary: systemd-resolved and DNSSEC, Ouch!

-You should never let `systemd` do your DNSSEC, especially if you're a hobbyist gateway router maintainer, running a homenet or whitelab with private TLDs.
+You should never let `systemd` do your DNSSEC, especially if you are 're a hobbyist maintainer of gateway router, operating a homenet or whitelab with private TLDs.

 I will explain why.